Monotonicity: Sliding Window

 Given an array $A$ of 0's and 1's, find the maximum number of consecutive 1's in $A$ by flipping at most k 0's.

 Consider two ranges, $A[i:j]$ and $A[i^\prime:j^\prime]$ where $i \le i^\prime \le j^\prime \le j$.
 If $A[i:j]$ is a solution, then $f[j]-f[i-1] \le k$.
-According to the definition of $f$, $f$ is a monotonic non-decreasing.
+According to the definition of $f$, $f$ is monotonically non-decreasing.
 Thus, $f[i] \le f[i^\prime] \le f[j^\prime] \le f[j]$.
-Hence, $f[j^\prime] - f[i^\prime -1 ] \le f[j] - f[i-1] \le k$, indicating that $A[i^\prime:j^\prime]$ is also a solution.
+Hence, $f[j^\prime] - f[i^\prime -1] \le f[j] - f[i-1] \le k$, indicating that $A[i^\prime:j^\prime]$ is also a solution.
 Because $j-i \ge j^\prime - i^\prime$, $A[i:j]$ is a better solution than $A[i^\prime:j^\prime]$.
-That is the monotonic function!
-The arguments of the function are ranges and the ordering of arguments is subarrays.
-Let's turn the monotonic function into a sliding window algorithm.
+This is the monotonic function!
+The arguments of the function are ranges and the ordering of arguments is based on subarrays.
+Let's turn this monotonic function into a sliding window algorithm.

 1func maxConsecutiveOnes(nums []int, k int) int {